I know there's a pool somewhere online for how many seconds into the speech the words 9/11 will be uttered. Right, found it here. Heh. Funny.

 The unexpected-snow-day boys are still deliriously happy and whooping and hollering and inciting the dogs to bark.
 There's a wrestling match taking place--a king of the mountain game involving the big exercise ball.
 As usual, it'll All End In Tears.
 In the meantime, I'm off to lock myself into the bathroom because it's the only room in the house with a working lock.

+"Patsy Writer knew she was a writer before she knew she could talk.
+She clutched a crayon and pretended to 'make books'."
 "Imogene Author decided to become a writer when she experienced a triumphant moment in her second grade classroom.
 Her first story made her teacher and classmates rise to their feet and break into applause."

 I didn't know I was going to write for fun until I was a grown up and it turned out that I was a pretty rotten painter (that took more than my four years of art school to figure out).
 Writing short stories was more fun than bowling or watching tv, and che…

 The pie is piled higher and at the top are the broken washers. . .WHEEEEE!
 CRASH.